CaptainOachkatzl/Coding-Test/README.md

 pre-sorting the transactions to each account and doing the calculations for each account balance in a threadpool would in theory be possible but, because of all the batching and distribution effort, this is not really worth it, especially considering that multiple instances of the program would run on a server which then again means that the cores are exhausted anyway.

 ## clean code
 in order to stay on the stable branch of rust i had to refrain from using some features that would increase the overall readability e.g. [let..else](https://rust-lang.github.io/rfcs/3137-let-else.html) with early returns.
+overall the files are a little bit longer than i would usually prefer but i tried to comply with the standards the Rust community is setting which is leaving connected structs and functions mostly in the same file.
+i am adaptable in that regard and will tune my style towards the context of the team i am working with.
+my assumption is that this piece of code is going to be evaluated by experts and it was also written under that assumption. that means i did not comment on things i feel are obvious as the code should speak for itself in most cases.

 ### assumptions:
 - account states do not have to be persisted apart from printing it to std::out.